Soon to reopen:

 Another firearm so selected is a beautifully embellished Jaeger rifle that belonged to Catherine the Great of Russia (1729 – 1796).
 A velvet cheek piece added to this firearm ensured her imperial face would not touch the stock.

 One of the most-talked-about objects on display is a folding knife made ca. 1880 by the Holler Firm in Germany for display in a store window in New York City.
 Its one hundred “blades” include a cigar cutter, button hook, tuning fork, pencils—and the .22 caliber revolver that earned it a place in this firearms loan.

 In the category of patent innovation is a western cinematic favorite, the Gatling gun.
 Before inventor Richard Gatling could make his invention a reality, he first created a miniature wooden prototype to submit to the U.S. Patent Office—on display with this collection.

 The patent for the Gatling gun was approved in 1862, allowing for the production of the full scale Gatling guns, examples of which can be seen throughout the Cody Firearms Museum.

 The Buffalo Bill Center of the West and the Smithsonian Institution invite visitors to explore these firearms that have helped shape our nation and beyond.
 Both institutions hope that individuals will allow this exhibition to mold their own experiences and conceptions of firearms from invention to production, and then to their roles in the development of our nation.
-This exhibition is currently on view in the Cody Firearms Museum’s lower gallery, and will be on display through fall 2015.
+This exhibition is temporarily closed while we move it to a more prominent location in a gallery on the main level of the Cody Firearms Museum; it reopens December 1, 2015.

 The Buffalo Bill Center of the West is an Affiliate of the Smithsonian Institution.